system-er/Godot3DInterpreter/README.md

 # FAQ:
 - why an interpreter, we have gdscript and other languages?
   for fun and learning c# with godot 4
+- textures on the boxes?
+  sorry, this is not minecraft
 - want contact? try email siddhartha3786-222 at yahoo dot com